 Ground Truth: What Sexual Compulsivity Actually Is

 Sexual compulsivity describes persistent, repetitive sexual urges or behaviors that feel intrusive, escalate over time, and continue despite negative impact on health, work, or relationships.
 The defining feature is impaired control.
 Preoccupation builds, tension rises, the behavior follows, relief arrives briefly, and the cycle restarts.
-This is different from a healthy, high libido, which remains flexible, context-sensitive, and value-aligned.
-Sexual compulsivity feels driven rather than chosen.
-In high performers, this pattern often hides behind secrecy and rationalization.
-Once we map it in brain terms, learning, attention, state regulation, shame can be replaced with skill, and choice returns.
+This pattern differs from a healthy, high libido, which remains flexible, context-sensitive, and value-aligned.

 High Drive Versus Sexual Compulsivity: The Real Difference